Camino da Geira e dos Arrieiros: from Braga to Santiago, guided by history and nature

 Stage 10: Pontevea – Santiago de Compostela (18 km)

-• What to bring: As always, when it comes to what to bring on the Camino, carry only the essentials in your backpack: lightweight technical clothing, comfortable and sturdy footwear, sunscreen, a light raincoat, and a small first-aid kit.
-Since some sections are isolated, it is crucial to always carry water and enough food.
+• What to bring: As we always recommend regarding what to bring to the Camino, carry only the essentials in your backpack: lightweight technical clothing, comfortable and durable footwear, sun protection, a lightweight raincoat, and a small first aid kit.
+Since some sections are isolated, it is essential to always carry enough water and food.

-Typical hearty Galician octopus dish
+Typical hearty Galician dish of octopus

-And speaking of gastronomy, it’s impossible not to mention two major highlights: the fresh and light Portuguese vinho verde, perfect for accompanying a meal under the arcades of any village; and the Ribeiro wines, made from treixadura, godello, or torrontés grapes, which pair perfectly with traditional dishes.
-Your table will be filled with delicacies like pulpo á feira, Galician empanada, and Portuguese-style cod.
+And when it comes to gastronomy, it is impossible not to mention two major protagonists: the vinho verde from Portugal, fresh and light, perfect for accompanying a meal under the arcades of any village; and the wines from Ribeiro, with their treixadura, godello, or torrontés grapes, which pair perfectly with traditional dishes.
+On your table, you will find delights such as pulpo á feira, Galician empanada, or cod Portuguese style.

 Camino da Geira e dos Arrieiros